This bag making guide was written by Christine Down. Christine sells instantly downloadable bag making patterns at https://www.sewlush.org/

 In this guide I’m going to talk about what you need for bagmaking: tools, equipment, techniques and supplies.
 In part one we’ll look at tools and equipment.
 Later parts will look at fabric, interfacing, patterns, techniques, supplies and completing your projects.
 Everything I suggest or recommend is because I use them and find them useful, but of course you are not obliged to use the same brands or types of tools to me.

-Basic Tools and Equipment
+Basic Tools and Equipment for bag making

 Any basic machine is suitable for bag making.
 Even an old fashioned straight sewer is fine.
 It should have a motor strong enough to get through all those layers and it should also be able to take a variety of feet.